 After end of Buddhist lent day about October, each of community will bring pine wood to cut into small pieces and tie them to be a big trunk about 3-5 meters high with beautiful decoration, then parade to the temple and light it brightly, which regards as making merit and will make the life progress.
 Moreover, in the procession will comprise, with thousand of candles and offerings parade along the various roads, and there will be beauty contest among each community.
 In the procession will have some shows and competition such as local culture show, Shan music which make fun among the procession.

 Poi Lu Kaow Yaku:

-The tradition of Poi Lu Kaow Yaku is a tradition that held in every year.
-It is the tradition that has affiliation with the villagers who do agriculture for a long time.
-It regards as the tradition that held by Shan.
-Shan believe that after farming or harvesting there have to be some recall of rice kindness which protects their farms and giving them rice to nourish their lives.
-After getting some new rice they have to give to the temple to make auspicious for their lives, so on a day of month 3 which is exactly to February of every year Shan will hold the tradition of Kaow Yaku since then.
+The tradition of Poi Lu Kaow Yaku is a tradition that is held every year.
+It is a tradition that has affiliation with the villagers who do agriculture for a long time.
+It is regarded as the tradition that is held by Shan.
+Shan believe that after farming or harvesting there have to be some recall of rice kindness which protects their farms and gives them rice to nourish their lives.
+After getting some new rice they have to give to the temple to make auspicious for their lives; so on a day of month 3, which is exactly to February of every year, Shan will hold the tradition of Kaow Yaku since then.

 Way of making Kaow Yaku:

 Bringing the sticky rice to steam until it is cooked then put it into the pot and pouring molasses with coconut milk after that mixes it and put some peanut with roast sesame then put it on the tray and put some scratch coconut on top cutting it into pieces and wrapping with banana leave or putting it into a bag to keep to the temple.
 The left of Kaow Yaku will be donated to the villagers.
 In the past there was a procession of Kaow Yaku by using a nice decorated cart carried Kaow Yaku and went around the village.
 There were still some entertainments about folk music, and dancing to make more fun.